Greenspace Management Division

 Houston has been a Tree City since 1986.
 The Tree City USA designation is sponsored by the National Arbor Day Foundation, in cooperation with the U.S. Department of Agriculture Forest Service and the National Association of State Foresters.
 This recognition is awarded to cities that have met four standards: 1) Created a tree board or department, 2) Passed a tree care ordinance, 3) Created a community forestry program with an annual budget of at least $2.00 per capita and 4) Hold an annual Arbor Day observation and a proclamation.
 By meeting these standards, the City of Houston has created a foundation from which to promote and enhance our urban forest.
 It demonstrates to the world that we value our trees and the benefits they bring to our environment.

-To report a city tree that needs attention, please contact the 311 Houston Service Center or fill out your report on line at the following link.
+To report a city tree that needs attention, please contact the 311 Houston Service Center.
 Please note: a city forester will evaluate all trees before any work is done.

 Greenspace Adoption oversees and coordinates the adoption of C.O.H. parks, sports fields, esplanades, parks, trails and greenspaces.
 H.P.A.R.D.’s Adoption Programs are a great way to show your pride and commitment to Houston’s parks and green spaces.
 Whether you’re with a group or business interested in active community involvement, we have a program that will fit your desire to improve the quality of our park system and public land.
 There are 5 different Adoption Programs for you to choose from: Adopt-A-Park, Adopt-An-Esplanade, Adopt-A-Sports Field, Adopt-A-Trail and Adopt-A-Library Greenspace.
 Regardless of the program you choose, your involvement helps us maintain green spaces that we’re all proud of!